mah92/camsim/README.md

 # In the name of ALLAH

-# Nasir Project
+# Nasir project for distorted camera simulation

 ## Preface

-This code is the result of near a decade of coding and experience on the field of robotics navigation.

 This is an extended airborne camera simulation including geometric, photometric and temporal distortions.

+It can be run online (capable of generating over 30frames/second) or store the images for offline usage.

+This code is the result of less than a decade of need, experience, and coding on the field of robotics navigation.

+It can be used for evaluating different image-processing algorithms under these kinds of distortions and parameters:

+* Any Installation angle under aircraft
+* Pinhole camera model
+* Geometric distortions including Brown-Conrady 5 parameter distortion
+* Photometric distortions including gaussian noise, vignetting, and a total gain(as time of day)
+* Temporal distortions including delay, motion blur, rolling shutter and interlacing

+The earth surface is assumed to have an arbitrary shape, formed by satellite and digital elevation maps; Or it can include just a calibration pattern.

+The aircraft moves on an input path, determined by a descrete flight log of positions and angles in any frequency (which can consist of two to thousands of points)

+The path generator algorithm, makes an eligible high frequency path with constrained velocities and accelerations.

+A simple bias/noise simulation of usual airborne sensors including accelerometer, gyroscope, magnetometer(compass), pressure altimeter and gps is also included.

-Hopefully, it will be used in the proper hands, as it's name suggests.
+Hopefully, this simulator will be used in the proper hands, as it's name suggests.

 ## Installation